fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 <div class="tasks">

-**NOTE**: this is the new section about Patientor frontend that has replaced 12 February 2023, [this chapter](/en/part9/patientor_frontend_the_old_material).
-In the change the Patientor frontend structure was refactored to a simpler form that makes it much easier to focus on learning TypeScript.
+**NOTE**: this is the new section about Patientor frontend that has replaced 12th February 2023, [this chapter](/en/part9/patientor_frontend_the_old_material).
+In the change, the Patientor frontend structure was refactored to a simpler form that makes it much easier to focus on learning TypeScript.

 If you have started doing the exercises with the old Patientor, you may continue with [the old material](/en/part9/patientor_frontend_the_old_material).
-If not, then it is recommender to use the "new" patientor that is described in this section.
+If not, then it is recommended to use the "new" patientor that is described in this section.

 </div>